christianmalek/vuex-rest-api/README.md

     action: "get",
     method: "get",
     // Here we pass a custom path function.
 This is necessary, because we also
     // need to pass an id.
-Please note that *id* is passen in an object.
+Please note that *id* is passed in an object.
     // This is necessary because you could pass multiple arguments.
     requestFn: ({ id }) => `/posts/${id}`,
     // If you pass a name, it will added as property to the state.